insightsengineering/r-pkgdown-multiversion/README.md

 * `version-tab`:

-  _Description_: Configuration how should the dropdownlist appear for multiple versions.It should be set as an ASCII text representation of an R list object.
+  _Description_: Configuration of how the drop-down list should appear for multiple versions.
+It should be set as an ASCII text representation of an R list object.
 Example:
     ```
         list(config = list(
                 tooltip = list(